AbbadAnes/kaggle-Rossmann-Store-Sales-Solution/README.md

 <h1>Features Selection</h1>
 <p>
-Data analysis is often not enough to choose the variables to use for predictions.
+Data analysis is often not enough to get the final variables to use for predictions.
 Data-Scientists and statisticians have opted for other additional methods to ensure the quality of the dependent variables and leave only the most significant variables to predict the dependent variable.
 The simplest and most effective method is Backward-elimination:
 <br>
 1. Set a threshold of significance to stay in the model (here 0.01).
 <br>